 Manual import results per page

-With this option you can control how many videos are displayed per page when making manual bulk imports.
+Set how many videos appear per page when you run a manual bulk import.